Federal Government Shutdown Impact

 Where should people in need of emergency food assistance go for help?

 Minnesotans can visit the “Find Food” map to find a food shelf or food distribution program near them.
+Additionally, anyone can click here to view additional resources for those affected by the lapse in SNAP.

 . .